rinazbelhaj/Data-Science/Recommender Systems.md

 4. **Feature Combination :** Features derived from different knowledge sources are combined together and given to a single recommendation algorithm.
 5. **Feature Augmentation :** Computing a feature or set of features, which is then part of the input to the next technique.
 6. **Cascade :** Recommenders are given strict priority, with the lower priority ones breaking ties in the scoring of the higher ones.
-7. **Meta-level :** One recommendation technique is applied and produces some sort of model, which is then the input used by the next technique
+7. **Meta-level :** One recommendation technique is applied and produces some sort of model, which is then used by the next technique.

 ### Collaborative Filtering for E-Commerce Platform